8 Ways Adaptive Clothing Benefits Both Patients and Caregivers

 Many patients, especially those who have limited mobility, find it uncomfortable and even painful to wear regular clothes.
 Thick fabric seams, such as those in denim jeans, can put a lot of pressure on the body if you sit or lie down for extended periods of time.
 Patients with joint pain may also find it difficult to maneuver in and out of tight “regular” clothing.
 For post-operative patients, everyday garments may also put too much pressure on the surgical site–or chafe against it–resulting in discomfort and pain.
 That’s why adaptive clothing features minimal seams for ultimate comfort and wide openings that make dressing a less taxing experience, even with limited joint mobility.

-It helps patients stay independent longer.
+Helps patients stay independent longer

 As seniors age, they may begin to lose fine motor control and struggle with complicated tasks such as unbuttoning a shirt.
 While they may still be able to get into and out of the pants or shirt, that doesn’t help them much because they can’t work the closure.
 By providing easy-to-work closures such as magnetic buttons and Velcro tabs, adaptive clothing allows patients to keep dressing themselves for as long as possible, and thus maintain their general sense of independence.